Robot boat sails into history by finishing Atlantic crossing

 A spinoff contest, the annual World Robot Sailing Championship held late Aug. in the English port city of Southampton, also showcased robotic sailing technology.

-Teams from British, French, Finnish and Chinese universities put their machines to the test in a series of challenges including collision avoidance and area scanning, in which vessels have to cover as much of an area as possible.
+Teams from British, French, Finnish and Chinese universities put their machines to the test in a series of challenges.
+These included collision avoidance and area scanning, in which vessels have to cover as much of an area as possible.

 Self-sailing boats operate on similar principles to self-driving cars.
 They use sensors to scan their surroundings and feed the data to an artificial intelligence system that gives instructions to the vehicle.